soderlind/editor-can-manage-privacy-options/readme.txt

 = Is this secure? =
 Yes; no permanent role modifications are stored.
 Adjustments are request-scoped and limited to privacy pages.

-== Screenshots ==
-1. Privacy menu visible for an Editor user under Settings → Privacy (not included here).

 == Changelog ==
 = 1.1.1 =
 * Added defensive duplicate Privacy menu cleanup